AryanT10/SNEAKER-SPOT.co/README.md

 - Categorized Sneakers: Browse sneakers based on categories such as Men, Women, Kids, and Sports Performance.
 - Dynamic Product Display: The product table dynamically updates when you click on a category, showing relevant products.
-- Sorting by Price: Sort the products by price in ascending or descending order.
-- Product Details: Click on a product to view its details in the console.
+- Product Details: Click on a product to view its details in the console including : Name, boolean discontinuity, category, price and description.
 - Sleek Design: Enjoy a visually appealing and user-friendly interface.

 ## Technologies Used